Semi-Annual Reporting (SAR) Households

 3. A minor under parental control of a household member?

-1. If YES, the new person is a household member.
-Go to step 2 on page 13-2.
+1. If Yes, the new person is a household member.
+Go to step 2.

-2. If NO, the new person is not a household member.
-Document this on the Maintain Case Comments window and STOP HERE.
+2. If No, the new person is not a household member.
+Document this on the Journal Detail page and STOP HERE.

 2. Determine what forms, if any, are required to add the new member